North American Car of the Year

 The North American Car, Utility and Truck of the Year are a set of automotive awards announced at a news conference each January at the North American International Auto Show in Detroit.
 The jury consists of no more than 60 automotive journalists from the US and Canada.

+History

-In 2016, a Board of Directors was created and the award became a 501 6(c) corporation.
+In 2016, a board of directors was created and the award became a 501 6(c) corporation.
 The new Board consists of: Mark Phelan, President; Matt DeLorenzo, Vice President; and Lauren Fix, Secretary / Treasurer.

 For 2017 a new category was added to this award: Utility, with the Chrysler Pacifica the first winner.